-What do Apple’s iOS 15 and iPhone 13 Announcements Mean for Mobile Banking and Digital Banking?
+What do Apple’s iOS 15 and iPhone 13 Announcements Mean for Your Mobile Banking and Digital Banking Strategy?

 Every year, millions anxiously await Apple’s announcements.
 Although a bit earlier in September than usual and virtual (thanks to COVID), the recent Apple Event included its usual fanfare like aerial drone shots, celebrity endorsements, app developers showcasing their cool new apps, and awesome images taken with their latest devices.
 As expected, there were tons of new features and enhancements, pricing changes, and new innovations announced.
 For consumers the thought of “what’s new” is always intriguing, but for app developers, planning for changes within their existing apps is important, along with the intrigue around new iOS capabilities that can be leveraged to engage their audiences.